Multiplicative preprojective algebras are 2-Calabi-Yau: Local structure of multiplicative quiver varieties and moduli spaces attached to 2-Calabi--Yau algebras

-In the case of interest, where $A$ is 2-Calabi--Yau, the preceding result implies that the formal moduli problem, based at $M$, of modules over $A$ is equivalent to that of a dg preprojective algebra.
-Indeed, using the bar construction, one can realize $E_M \Ext^{\bullet}(M,M)$ as the completed dg preprojective algebra of the quiver $Q'$.
-The module $M'$ corresponding to $M$ over this algebra then has dimension vector $\alpha'$ as a $kQ'$-module.
+Theorem \ref{thm: VdB-CalabiYau} implies that the formal moduli problem, based at $M$, of modules over a 2-Calabi--Yau algebra $A$ is equivalent to that of a dg preprojective algebra.
+Indeed, using the bar construction, one can realize $E_{M'} \Ext^{\bullet}(M,M)$ as the completed dg preprojective algebra of the quiver $Q'$, for $M'$ as above.
+Note that the module $M'$ is a zero representation of this preprojective algebra: all arrows act by zero.